Poultry in motion: Bill targets owners of trespassing fowl

 CONCORD, N.H.
 (AP) - Why did the chicken cross the road?
-In New Hampshire, the answer may soon cost its owners.
+And did it have permission?

-The Legislature is considering a bill that would make trespassing fowl a violation, not for the chicken, but for its owners.
-Under the proposal, anyone who knowingly, recklessly or negligently allows their domestic fowl to enter someone else's property without permission can be convicted of a violation if the birds damage crops or property.
+The New Hampshire Legislature is considering a bill that would make trespassing fowl a violation, not for the chicken, but for its owners.
+Under the proposal, anyone who knowingly, recklessly or negligently allows their domestic fowl to enter someone else's property without permission can be convicted of a violation if the birds damage crops or property

-The law already makes such trespassing illegal when it comes to sheep, goats, cows, horses or pigs.
+The law already makes such trespassing illegal when it comes to sheep, goats, cows, horses or pigs, and the bill's sponsor says fowl shouldn't be exempt.

+While a constituent's frustration with a neighbor's ducks spurred the legislation, Loudon Republican Rep. Michael Moffett told a House Committee on Tuesday he also has heard from a man who claims his neighbor has used chickens as a "form of harassment and provocation."

+"It does come down to property rights, which is important," Moffett said.
+"People, wherever you live, should be free from having your property invaded or encroached upon by animals or birds from neighboring property who are not being taken care of.

+"You've heard the saying, 'birds of feather flock together,' which is fine, but a lot of us don't think it's fine when flock they together onto a neighbor's property and wreak havoc."

-Republican Rep. Michael Moffett, of Loudon, told a House committee Tuesday that a constituent's frustration with a neighbor's ducks led to the legislation.
-Committee members raised numerous questions, including whether the proposal would apply to someone whose pond attracts wild ducks.
+Committee members raised questions including whether the proposal would apply to someone who has a duck pond for domestic ducks but also attracts wild ducks.

+"How do we determine whether it's a wild duck or a domestic duck that's going across the property?" said Rep. Larry Laflamme, D-Berlin.

+"Chickens are clearly domesticated, ducks are kinda a gray area," Moffett said.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.